For one reason or another, you felt like replaying this game you like. You have just beaten That One Boss

 - The Bubble Bobble series:

-- In Vanguard Bandits, if your party's morale is low enough on the Kingdom Branch, you'll be set unto the Bad Ending and won't fight the normal final boss.
+- In Vanguard Bandits, if your party's morale is low enough on the Kingdom Branch, you'll be sent to the Bad Ending and won't fight the normal final boss.
+This is because, without Bastion's friends having the will to back him up, Faulkner blasts him with Zulwarn's brainwashing wave, turning Bastion against his allies.
+The final battle becomes you cutting down your former allies.

 - In the Neverwinter Nights: Hordes of the Underdark Expansion Pack, you can engineer this yourself: by obtaining a couple of very valuable pieces of information, you can end the Final Boss during the pre-battle banter.